yozheng-afk/Rock-paper-scissors/README.md

 # Rock-paper-scissors
-The purpose of this project is to practice JavaScript
+A simple javascript game to practice web development fundamentals